 Seeing how all the block-pushing can easily create an unsolvable level, even with careful planning, that step-by-step undo feature’s bound to come in handy.
 Shoving a block over the edge, only to realize a minute or two later that you actually needed it to progress would be a pain otherwise.
 Especially since there are times when the solution won’t be immediately obvious, a bit of trial and error is not uncommon, in an attempt to bridge every gap.

-If you thought moving 1×1, 2×2 and 3×3 blocks around was tricky, well, you’re not gonna like the ‘linked’ ones.
+If you thought to move 1×1, 2×2 and 3×3 blocks around was tricky, well, you’re not gonna like the ‘linked’ ones.
 While useful in bridging several gaps at once among other things, their unique design also means even more planning is required whenever they’re part of the equation.
-Blocks not directly connected to something will drop off the edge after all, never to be seen again (unless you make use of the undo feature, of course).
+Blocks not directly connected to something will drop off the edge, after all, never to be seen again (unless you make use of the undo feature, of course).

 The world-wrapping mechanics of the world of Test Chamber create unique and devious puzzles that will challenge even the most skilled players.